These are hosted by PageTiger and are available through My EBU on the EBU website.

 The icons in the top left of the screen, just below the address bar, allow you to switch between ‘single page’ (the page showing a ‘1’) and ‘double page’ (the page showing a ‘2’) options.
-If you wish to zoom in, hover your arrow over the page, and a + symbol will appear.
-Then click and you will zoom in on the page, doubling its size.

 Alternatively you can open the magazine as a pdf and use the features of your pdf reader (whether your web browser, adobe reader, or an 'app') to magnify the page.
 Click on the ‘spanner’ icon in the top right of the page, just below the address bar’.
 This will open a box which gives the option of downloading the magazine, or specific pages.
 Once you choose an option the magazine will then open as a standard pdf in your web browser and you can then download or save the magazine as you would with other pdfs.
 Or you can read it in your browser and choose the specific level of magnification you require.

 How do I follow links within the magazine?

 When each page opens all possible links are temporarily highlighted in blue.
 Thereafter, when you hover over a part of the page containing a link, the link will again be highlighted in blue.
 If you click on the link it will: open the relevant webpage in a new tab in your browser; or generate an email to that address; or jump to that page of the magazine.